MMcM/parallel-ascii-kbd/README.md

 Earlier versions of the keyboard had an NSC MM5740 encoder chip.
 This was replaced by a separate encoder daughter board with an SMC KR3600.
 (A keyboard without the daughter card requires scanning the matrix directly through the 26-pin connector, which is a different project.)

 Note that the encoders do not generate lowercase characters.
 In the case of MM5740, this is a restriction of the chip.
 The KR3600 has 10 output pins to allow for selecting alphabetic shifting.
-And the encoder board has two jumpers that can be cut and a slider switch installed to go from `B5` and `B6` to `B9` and `B8` for `K4` and `K5` and thereby get both cases.
+And the encoder board has two jumpers that can be cut and a toggle switch installed to go from `B5` and `B6` to `B9` and `B8` for `K4` and `K5` and thereby get both cases.

 Some sources:
 * [Understanding the Apple II](https://archive.org/details/understanding_the_apple_ii/page/n167/mode/2up)